-- a wife must share in the expense of the household, but it is only she who is obligated to do housework.
+- a wife must share in the expense of the household, but it is only she who is obligated to do housework. - a woman participates in the raising of children, only under the supervision of her husband. - To do business with a bank or commercial establishment, a woman must have her husband's signature. - If a woman is using birth control without her husband,'s consent, he has grounds for divorce.

-in 1969 when I was an activist in the CDE, I realized that the women's role was to entertain visitors, hand out leaflets and make coffee, while the men would meet and make the decisions.
-Men inside discussing - women outside preparing coffee and sandwiches.

-\ CDE - Democratic Electoral Commission.
-The only legitimate opposition group under the fascist Caetano government.
-This political group is allowed to exist every 4 years during the month prior to an election.
-It is not allowed to have a central organization.
-There are 2 main currents within the CDE: Socialist and Communists, and Catholic independents. a woman participates in the raising of children, only under the supervision of her husband.

-- To do business with a bank or commercial establishment, a woman must have her husband's signature.

-- If a woman is using birth control without her husband's consent, he has grounds for divorce.

 Portugal is not only oppressing its women, but it is oppressing its whole working class.
 It is the European country with the lowest annual income (\$600).
 It has the highest illiteracy and infant mortality rates in Europe.
-Military service is compulsory and is a total of 4 years -2 years of training and 2 years in the African colonial wars.
+Military service is compulsory and is a total of 4 years - 2 years of training and 2 years in the African colonial wars.

-SILI GONE
+SILI CONE